preactjs/preact-cli/README.md

 #### Webpack

-To customize babel create ```preact.config.js``` file which exports function that will change webpack's config.
+To customize webpack create ```preact.config.js``` file which exports function that will change webpack's config.

 ```
 /**